kp-marczynski/si-traveling-thief-problem/README.md

 * Node.js & npm must be installed prior to run this program

 ## Other info
-This program will install c3-chart-maker from npm while generating chart images:
+This program will install c3-chart-maker (MIT licensed) from npm while generating chart images:
 * http://www.the-data-wrangler.com/node-js-chart-rendering-with-c3-and-nightmare/

+## How to run
+    gradlew run

 ## Tests for hard_*.ttp files

 ### hard_0.ttp